bostonrb/bostonrb/README.md

 * Hoptoad for error notification
 * High Voltage for static pages
 * Capybara, RSpec, and VCR  for integration testing
-* RSpec amd VCR for isolation testing
+* RSpec ad VCR for isolation testing
 * ValidAttribute for model validation testing
 * Factory Girl for test data